Louisa M. Spooner: Life

 She was born in Maentwrog and baptised on 24 March 1820, as the fifth of eventually ten children of her English parents James Spooner (1790–1856) and his first wife, Elizabeth (née Easton; 1787–1850).
 James was a surveyor and engineer and was hired by the Welsh entrepreneur William Madocks (1773–1826) to assist him with his grand land and town development plans.

 Her older brother Charles Easton Spooner (1818–1889) was the first of her siblings to be born in Wales.
 By the time the sixth Spooner child, Amelia (1824–1922), arrived, lodgings in Maentwrog became inevitably cramped and the family moved to Plas Tan yr Allt, William Madocks’ spacious former home in Tremadog.

 Louisa never married and always stayed close to her family throughout her adult life.
 After her mother’s death in 1850, her father re-married in the same year, taking Eliza James for his wife.
 By 1860, Louisa had moved in with her older brother, Charles, and his four children at Bron-y-Garth, Porthmadog, following the death of his wife, Mary.
 Apart from managing the household and helping him raise his children, little is known of Louisa outside her living arrangements with her brother and her writing activities.

 She died in Porthmadog on 5 December 1886 and was buried in the same grave as her parents in the churchyard of St Cynhaearn’s, Ynyscynhaearn.
+Curiously, her name on the gravestone is misspelled as 'Lousia' (see image).
 Following her death, Charles financed the installation of a stained-glass window to her memory in St John’s Church, Porthmadog, which is still in place today.